kubeflow/katib/docs/CLI.md

 ```
 ./katib-cli [options] [arguments]
-this is katib cli client using cobra framework
+This is katib cli client using cobra framework

 Usage:
-  katibcli [command]
+  katib-cli [command]

 Available Commands:
   create      Create a resource from a file
   get         Display one or many resources
   help        Help about any command
+  pull        Pull a resource from a file or from stdin.
   push        Push a resource from a file or from stdin.
   stop        Stop a resource

 Flags:
-  -h, --help            help for katibcli
+  -h, --help            help for katib-cli
   -s, --server string   katib manager API endpoint (default "localhost:6789")

-Use "katibcli [command] --help" for more information about a command.
+Use "katib-cli [command] --help" for more information about a command.
 ```

 #### SubCommands